mdsnins/IZPM-Backup/README.md

  - Os-Type : PM_OSTYPE
  - Os-Version : PM_OSVERSION
  - User-Agent : PM_USERAGENT
-3. Run python scripts, it will save all image files under `output/image/mail` folder, and mail contents under `output/mail` folder.
-Also, it will right simple javascript array file into `output/pm.js` for user who want to write your own viewer page
+3. Run the python script.
+It will save all image files under `output/image/mail` folder, and mail content under `output/mail` folder.
+Also, it will write simple javascript array file into `output/pm.js` for whom want to write their own viewer page.
 4. Open `output/viewer.html`

 ## In Future